Estimated reading time: 4 minutes

 When meeting with customers who are serious about purchasing equipment, it will be advantageous to present them with a solution that meets their individual needs.
 One popular option is equipment financing, which offers you and your customers many benefits, including affordability and flexibility.
 Obviously, the cost will be a crucial factor, so having a convenient finance payment calculator that provides instant estimates can help eliminate the guesswork.

-You should also think about making paper-based financing applications a thing of the past and offer your customers a more accessible, faster option.
+You should also consider making paper-based financing applications a thing of the past and offer your customers a more accessible, faster option.
 A secure online application allows for optimum customer convenience and accelerates the process from start to finish.